bevyengine/rfcs/rfcs/64-schematics.md

 When devolping an editor for bevy, the information visible should not necessarily be in the same format that most runtime systems operate on.
-The runtime representation is often optimized for efficiency and use in those systems, while the information displayed in the editor should be optimized for easy understanding and stability agains changes.
+The runtime representation is often optimized for efficiency and use in those systems, while the information displayed in the editor should be optimized for easy understanding.
-We propose to address this by adding another default world to the ones described in the [many worlds RFC][many_worlds] that we call the "schematic world", and which contains the information used in the editor and its scene file formats.
+We propose to address this by adding another default world to the ones described in the [many worlds RFC][many_worlds] that we call the "schematic world".
+A big emphasis on the design is also for the schematic representation to be able to be stable against even major changes to the runime representation.
+This not only enables us to use the schematic world for a stable scene format inside one project, but it also helps with separating internal implentation changes in both official and unofficial plugins from what users, especially non-technical users.

 The main problem that arises from this approach is the synchronisation between the main and schematic worlds, so the RFC focuses on this aspect.
 Similar problems, where data needs to kept synchronized between worlds, might also appear in other areas.